-Faculty can elect to record their evaluation of student writing skills using the provided Word doc.
-This very simple form categorizes skills by aspects of critical thinking and writing mechanics, with space to add comments.
-At the bottom are checkboxes to indicate whether GWC support is Suggested or Required.
-Download the file here.
+Faculty can record their evaluation of a student's writing skills using the provided Word document.
+This simple form categorizes skills into aspects of critical thinking and writing mechanics, with space to add comments.
+At the bottom are checkboxes to indicate whether GWC support is suggested or required.

-This basic rubric helps you communicate expectations to your students and provide an evaluation for students' written work.
-We can also work with you to create a customized rubric or create a rubric for research posters and classroom presentations.
-Download the file here.
+This basic rubric helps faculty communicate expectations to students and provide an evaluation of students' written work.
+The GWC can also work with faculty to create a customized rubric or to create a rubric for research posters and classroom presentations.

-We'll cover the purpose of the writing center, its services, how to sign up with a writing coach in WCOnline, what we don't do and why, the writing process, and why students should engage the Center.
-We can tailor our presentation to your needs.
-Contact the GWC.
+We'll cover the purpose of the Graduate Writing Center, its services, how to sign up with a writing coach in WCOnline, what we don't do and why, the writing process, and why students should engage with the GWC.
+For a customized presentation, contact the GWC.